BullHacks3/DevSecops/README.md

 	1.3 declare -i num [ to hole only numeric values ] 1.4 declare +i num [ unset the variable ]
 	1.5 let command for c style executions
+        1.6 Read Only variable are declare with -r attribute
 ```